mariamv29/Code-Refactor-./README.md

 1. Replaced div elements with semantic HTML elements.
 2. Image ALT were added after img link.
 3. Element descriptions were added through out the code.
+4. A class emelent was added to was originally line 29, now line 37.
+5. Title was replaced in the title element from "Website" to "Horiseon."

 CSS CHANES